spinnylights/vulkan-notes/vulkan_notes.md

 [`vkDestroyShaderModule()`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/vkDestroyShaderModule.html).
 It's okay to call this while pipelines created with the module in question are still in use.

+### Inputs and outputs

+Shaders can receive data via _inputs_ and pass on data via _outputs_.
+In SPIR-V terms, this is via variables with input or output storage class; in GLSL, this is via variables specified with the `in` or `out` storage qualifiers.
+Shaders can have both built-in and user-specified inputs and outputs.

 ## Resource descriptors